stasemsoft/FontysICT-sem1/README.md

 ## Introduction

-This is a collection of open-source software material for the starting semester at FHICT (Fontys University of Applied Sciences for ICT).
+This is a collection of open-source software material for the starting semester at Fontys ICT (Fontys University of Applied Sciences for ICT).
 The material is publicly accessible and free of copyright.
 It has been created and collected over the years by teachers, with contributions from students.
-FHICT references this material from a Canvas course (where FHICT-specific information is located), while these GitHub pages are fairly FHICT-independent.
+Fontys ICT references this material from a Canvas course (where Fontys ICT-specific information is located), while these GitHub pages are fairly Fontys ICT-independent.

 ---